katastrofh/SNARK_LAB/README.md

   Not audited production-secure software.
 </p>

-**A Rust protocol lab for SNARK building blocks: Sumcheck, Zerocheck, PermCheck, and IPA polynomial commitments.**
+**SNARK_LAB is a Rust protocol lab for SNARK building blocks: Sumcheck, Zerocheck, PermCheck, and IPA polynomial commitments.**

-SNARK_LAB connects the math of interactive proofs to executable Rust code, public test vectors, fuzzing, release evidence, and an educational visualizer.
+It connects the math of interactive proofs to executable Rust code, transcript-bound proof flows, public test vectors, fuzzing evidence, release-candidate artifacts, and an educational browser visualizer.

-It is built for people who want to understand how SNARK protocols actually fit together, not just read theorem statements.
+The goal is simple: make SNARK protocol mechanics inspectable.

+---

 ## Why this repository matters